Who’s behind many of Portland’s top restaurants? Women. Here’s a (non-comprehensive!) roundup of some of our favorite lady-run spots.

 Talented young Katy Millard is a beast in the kitchen, crafting thoughtful, everyday food and drink, day and night.
 Vegetables get top billing, rigor is a given, and yet you never forget you’re in laid-back Southeast Portland.
 Millard ponders finds from 10 farms for the day’s menu—perhaps a salad that digs into squash (wide, raw curls above, jewel-cut cooked chunks below, with sunflower pesto spackled in between) or crackling-skinned guinea hen heaped alongside eggplant-apple purée and buzzsaw cuts of green cauliflower roasted to the heavens.
 Every dish embodies the house ethos: light, naturalistic, and spot-on seasoned, yet underpinned by an iron framework of fundamental technique.
 It’s Michelin around the corner, a high-end homey cuisine that stands in beautiful contrast to Portland’s usual bacon-heavy, stoner-dude munchies.

 At this NE Killingsworth boîte, au naturel is the only way to go.
-Rising-star sommelier Dana Frank and co-owner Jane Smith built their dark, soigné restaurant as a stronghold of natural wine: vintages pressed and bottled from unadulterated, imperfect, organically grown grapes, Oregon to Bosnia, with a light, seafood-and vegetable-focused menu that plays nicely with the curated list.
+Originally built by rising-star sommelier Dana Frank (although she’s since departed), the dark, soigné restaurant is a stronghold of natural wine: vintages pressed and bottled from unadulterated, imperfect, organically grown grapes, Oregon to Bosnia, with a light, seafood-and vegetable-focused menu that plays nicely with the curated list.

 East Glisan’s self-proclaimed “pizza commander,” Vallery Markel, is so obsessed with pizza that in her spare time she cohosts her own podcast, Pie Talk, in the vein of NPR’s Car Talk.
 The crust on her pizza, a cracker-thin sourdough stratum that most closely resembles her native melting-pot Midwest style, comes loaded with farm-fresh bitter rapini, chile flake, and provolone along with a winter-appropriate kale, bacon, potato, and smoked mozzarella number set in a slick of cream.
 It helps that Markel trained under Italian matriarch Cathy Whims, who taught her the secrets to the perfect meatball pie, crowned with excellent, golfball-size pork rounds bound in garlic, thyme, and leftover pizza sourdough crumbs.

-Portland is surveying a new frontier: Russia.
-Kachka’s boisterous take on the country’s traditional cuisine, as reimagined by chef Bonnie Morales and her husband, Israel, centers on vodka and all the requisite cured fish, dumplings, and cabbage-wrapped meat that come with the territory.
+Kachka’s boisterous take on Russia’s traditional cuisine, as reimagined by chef Bonnie Morales and her husband, Israel, centers on vodka and all the requisite cured fish, dumplings, and cabbage-wrapped meat that come with the territory.
 With its small tables groaning under plates of vareniki bulging with tangy farmers cheese and satisfying beef tongue (fried to a crisp but meltingly tender inside), plus caviar and traditional Soviet sweets, Kachka just might kick-start a homegrown Russian revolution.

 Lauretta Jean’s is many things: a pie sanctuary, a biscuit destination, a date haven.
 The room, folksy and spare, is given to Neil Young croons and small tables.
 Feast your eyes on the glass counter, home to peak-season pies and custardy beauties in all-butter crusts.
 The city’s best biscuits bracket a wealth of possibilities, from pulled pork with apple barbecue sauce to plump breakfast sausage slapped with hot cheddar and homemade tomato jam.
 The meatloaf sandwich will make your day.
 And where else will you find cocktails and the perfect pie until 10 p.m.?
 Would you like a Cat’s Pajamas (Campari, Prosecco, grapefruit, and tequila) or a double-crusted pear pie?
 Both, of course.

-This rollicking, communal Appalachian feast served three days a week in the back room of Old Salt Marketplace is at the head of the local pop-up dinner pack.
+This rollicking, communal Appalachian feast served Monday and Wednesday nights in the back room of Old Salt Marketplace is at the head of the local pop-up dinner pack.
 Here, North Carolina native Maya Lovelace digs into her granny’s recipe file, armed with techniques earned on the line at Charleston, South Carolina’s famed Husk and local farm connections from her kitchen tour at Beast.
 Upsides: the dip and relish tray, fluffy Angel biscuits hot from the oven, true Southern corn bread, bacon-perfumed fried chicken, heritage grains, and a welcome emphasis on farm-fresh pickles, salads, and sides.
 The nice cup of coffee comes from beans roasted in Lovelace’s own oven, courtesy of partner/barista Zach Lefler.
 Downside: Lard, have mercy, Mae is almost punishing in its Southernness—salty, heavy, and generous to a fault.
 Through it all, the air fills with the sounds of the South, Atlanta hip-hop to furious banjo picking.
 BYO wine, whiskey, or whatever.
-(Lovelace is also one of the leaders of #deliciousresistance.
-The political action group banded together some of Portland's greatest chefs for a "Not My President's Day" fundraiser for Planned Parenthood Columbia Willamette.)

 Kristen Murray curates every molecule of flavor at her strange and delightful French-Scandinavian “pastry luncheonette,” where the experience veers from twee to revelatory, varying by the day and the plate.
-You’ll meet both Murray’s sweet-craft and her nana’s lefse; bitter salads; and a vermouth happy hour.
-One visit lands you her “chocolate box”—black sesame seed cake, banana mousse, and chocolate mousse housed in glossy chocolate walls so stunning it belongs in the window at Barneys.
+You’ll meet Murray’s sweet-craft, her nana’s lefse, and delicate seafood.
+One visit lands you her “chocolate box”—black sesame seed cake, banana mousse, and chocolate mousse housed in glossy chocolate walls worthy of Barneys.
 The next yields bostock, a thick slice of brioche coated with walnut paste and poached fruit like an otherworldly French toast.
 It’s a gutsy spot—580 square feet of technical skill, refined palate, and tunnel-vision fervor.

 Cookbook author and comfort-food matriarch Lisa Schroeder serves all the classics Mom used to make—that is, if your mom put smoked salmon and caramelized onions in the mac and cheese.
 She even shares her motherly love with a “Mother of the Month” menu, with special dishes from cooks who earned their stripes the hard way: raising kids.
 The raucous Sunday brunch is known for its rich portobello mushroom scramble and cornflake-crusted challah French toast—made for the kiddies, but sophisticated enough for adults.